Welcome to Class Emerald!

-Much of what we do will remain the same this term.
-We will use ‘Seesaw’ (our online learning platform) to send home messages throughout the year, and of course to ‘set’ your weekly Home-Learning tasks and EPIC Home-Learning, this Class Page shares with you some of the information you might need throughout the year.
+We will use ‘Seesaw’ (our online learning platform) to send home messages throughout the year, and of course to ‘set’ your weekly home learning tasks and EPIC Home-Learning, this Class Page shares with you some of the information you might need throughout the year.

 Reading: